At this time of year, colds and flu are almost inevitable, no matter how much you wrap up warm and try to stay away from germs.

 Aloe Vera is thought to have anti-inflammatory and immunostimulatory effects.

-In addition to this, the anthraquinones (organic compounds) isolated from the gel of Aloe Vera have been shown to have wide antimicrobial activity with numerous studies concluding that it is an effective antimicrobial agent.
+In addition to this, the anthraquinones (organic compounds) isolated from the gel of Aloe Vera have been shown to have wide antimicrobial activity with numerous studies concluding it is an effective antimicrobial agent.
 (1)

 Black elderberry has been used traditionally for centuries as a supportive agent against common cold and flu like symptoms.